 Moreover, the country is faced with unprecedented poverty and unemployment, made worse by falling oil prices on which much of the economy depends.

-The country has only this year emerged from a crushing recession and its human development index continues to fall to record levels.
-Engaging in extravagant defense purchases at this time is unconscionable, the critics allege.
+The country emerged from a crushing recession only this year, and its human development index continues to fall to record levels.
+Critics allege that engaging in extravagant defense purchases at this time is unconscionable.